daniel-isidro/master_kschool/master_class_06.md

 	%%timeit
 	[math.sqrt(n) for n in plist]

-** WARNING: Always do several runs of something, and never give too many decimals as there always is an error, it doesn't make sens **
+**WARNING: Always do several runs of something, and never give too many decimals as there always is an error, it doesn't make sense**